bmun/huxley/huxley/www/js/text/DelegateNoteDisabledViewText.md

-### Notes are currently deactivated for you committee.
+### Notes are currently disabled for the conference.

-Should the chair reactivate notes, you will still be able to see any notes you have already sent or received.
+Once notes are enabled, you will be able to see any notes you have already sent or received.
 If you need to contact the chair, please either email the committee email or send them a private message over Zoom.